How large is the system’s detection range?

 Detecting a drone may take the system between 10 µs to 500 ms, depending on factors such as the complexity of the specific AARTOS system in use, the number of IsoLOG 3D DF antenna arrays, etc.

 In general, a drone can be detected as soon as its operator establishes a radio link (i.e. the drone and/or the remote control are switched on).
-The process of pairing, radio link, take-off, and climb usually takes between 30 seconds and five minutes, depending on the drone model (our reference being the DJI Mavic Pro).
-This allows the AARTOS DDS a unique early-warning capability, by detecting the drone even before it can take off.
+The process of pairing, radio linking, then take-off and climb usually takes between 30 seconds and five minutes, depending on the drone model (our reference being the DJI Mavic Pro).
+This allows the AARTOS DDS unique early-warning capabilities by detecting the drone even before it takes off.

-Optical, acoustic or radar-based drone detection solutions are not able to perform this kind of early-warning detection.
+Optical, acoustic or radar-based drone detection solutions do not have the ability to perform this kind of early-warning detection.

 Can the AARTOS DDS locate the drone operator?

 Yes, the AARTOS DDS will detect the drone operator.
 It can track the operator’s movements even if drone and operator are operating at different frequencies or bands.

 What detection mechanisms are being used?